-Nate: Exactly that.
-I’ll even do one better and let you keep all 3 founding members reports.
-My gift for giving my new service a try.
+Nate: Exactly right.
+I’ll even do you one better and let you keep all three Founding Member reports.
+They’re my gift for giving my new service a try.
 Host: With a strategy this powerful...
 One that gives you the ability to target massive gains each week...
 AND not to mention direct access to Nate himself every Monday at noon...
-I think people are going to want much more than to simply giving this service a try.
-You’ll want to get your hands on as many of these One Ticker Payouts as you can.
-Don’t let this opportunity pass you buy.
-Remember as Nate mentioned...
+I think people are going to want much more than to simply give this service a try.
+You’ll want to get your hands on as many of these One-Ticker Payouts as you can.
+Don’t let this opportunity pass you by.
+Remember, as Nate mentioned...

-You must act now to secure this special Founding Members Deal...
+You must act now to secure this special Founding Member deal...
 Including the massive discount that Nate was able to get you today.

-That’s all the time we have today.
-I want to thank Nate Bear for joining us today.
-After chatting with him today, it’s no wonder he was able to turn $37k into $2.7 Million in just 4 years.
-And I want to thank all of you watching us today.
-If you’re ready to join Nate every Monday at noon...
-Click on the button below
+That’s all the time we have for today.
+I want to thank Nate Bear for joining us.
+After chatting with him, it’s no wonder he was able to turn $37K into $2.7 million in just four years.
+And I want to thank all of you for watching today.
+If you’re ready to join Nate every Monday at noon... click on the button below.

-[YES, I WANT NATE’S ONE TICKER PAYOUTS]
+[YES, I WANT NATE’S ONE-TICKER PAYOUTS]

 You’ll be taken to a secure order form where you can complete your order...
-And within minutes you’ll have access to all his latest recommendations and perks that he put together for you today.
-Nate: Thanks for having me [Host Name] and to everyone watching today.
+And within minutes, you’ll have access to all his latest recommendations and all the perks that he’s put together for you today.
+Nate: Thanks for having me, [Host Name], and thank you to everyone watching today.
 I’m looking forward to meeting you virtually this upcoming Monday!

-[YES, I WANT NATE’S ONE TICKER PAYOUTS]
+[YES, I WANT NATE’S ONE-TICKER PAYOUTS]

 -